Laid Back

 Laid Back is a Danish electronic music duo group from Copenhagen, formed in 1979.
 The duo consists of John Guldberg (vocals, guitar, bass) and Tim Stahl (vocals, keyboards, drums, bass).
-They are best known for the hits "Sunshine Reggae" and "White Horse" from 1983 and "Bakerman" from 1989.
+They are best known for the hits "Sunshine Reggae", "White Horse" from 1983, and "Bakerman" from 1989.

 Background and origins

 John Guldberg and Tim Stahl met in the mid-1970s, and they played together in a group called the Starbox Band.
 After a poorly received show supporting the Kinks, the band split up, but the duo continued working together.
 Guldberg set up a small studio in downtown Copenhagen where the two musicians began exploring the possibilities that were being opened up by new technologies, such as multitrack tape recorders, synthesizers and drum machines.